 Using Alexa Skills to connect your smart home

 Skills are the glue that holds Alexa together.
 You can almost think of Skills as apps, but because many will only then interact by voice, they're not apps you will ever see.
 What they do is basically tell Alexa what it's looking for and what that device can do.

 To find Skills, you can either ask Alexa to search directly: "Alexa, enable the Nest Camera Skill" for example, or much simpler is to just use the Alexa app on your phone.
 Ultimately, even if you install using your voice, you'd have to then enter your account details in the app anyway.

 - Open the Alexa app

-- Hit the hamburger menu in the top left-hand corner
+- Hit the menu in the bottom right-hand corner

 - Either open the "smart home" category, or search for the brand you want, e.g., Hue, Nest, Hive